agaszmurlo/bdg-sequila/docs/source/function/function.rst

 bdg_flank
 *********

-Flank function is performing operation of calculating the flanking range with specified width.
-F irst boolean argument indicates whether flanking should be performed from start of range (true) or end (false).
+Flank function performs an operation of calculating the flanking range with specified width.
+The first boolean argument indicates whether flanking should be performed from start of range (true) or end (false).
-Second boolean argument set to true indicates that flanking range should contain not only outside of original range, but also inside.
+The second boolean argument set to true indicates that flanking range should contain not only outside of original range, but also inside.
 In that case width of flanking range is doubled.
 Flank function returns range with start and end fields.
-Sample query using flank function:
+A sample query using the flank function:

 ::